5 Best Strength Training Exercises for Swimmers

 4. Glute Bridges

-As mentioned at the beginning of the post, swimming is an anterior-dominant activity.
-The front of your body is the driver of action most of the time, which means that your posterior (glutes, hamstrings, calves, lower back) are under-developed from thousands of reps of anterior-dominant movements.
+Swimming is an anterior-dominant activity.
+This means that the front of the body is the driver of action most of the time, which means that your posterior (glutes, hamstrings, calves, lower back) are under-developed from thousands of reps of anterior-dominant movements.

 One of my favorite exercises of all time for swimmers is the glute bridge.